lastmc/FRGR/README.md

 An example scene is provided in `example-scenes/kitchen`.
 The example scene is 64spp, thus the folder path is `example-scenes/kitchen/64spp`.
 The `spp` parameter is provided by `-s`.

 Set the `--output` flag to choose where to save the output file.
-Also, the enhanced gradients are outputed at `example-scenes/kitchen/outputs` in the provided example.
+Also, the enhanced gradients are outputed to `example-scenes/kitchen/outputs` in the provided example.